torryatco/Basilica/readme.md

 You typically use a server with software such as [Sharp](https://www.npmjs.com/package/sharp) to output multiple image sizes and formats.
 The HTML is often [generated](https://www.npmjs.com/package/gatsby-plugin-image) as [well](https://stackblitz.com/github/vercel/next.js/tree/canary/examples/image-component).

-- Upload `pesto.jpg` to a generator such as [responsivebreakpoints.com](https://www.responsivebreakpoints.com/).
-Download the zip file and place the unzipped folder in the `img` directory.
+To experiemnt with these techniques you could upload `pesto.jpg` to a generator such as [responsivebreakpoints.com](https://www.responsivebreakpoints.com/), download the zip file and place the unzipped folder in the `img` directory.

-There are specialized services such as Cloudinary available.
-At a bare minimum, should also run your images through a processor such as [imageOptim](https://imageoptim.com/mac).
+There are specialized services such as Cloudinary which perform image processing on the fly.

 Samples of [Cloudinary](https://cloudinary.com/) image processing: